Koffidanh/readmegenerator/README.md

    ### [License](#license)

  ## Installation
- To run this application, all the user got to do is to install the inquirer module by npm i, and then answer the questions display.
+ To run this application. the user need to install the requirer module by npm i , and then anwser questions that is displaying.
  ## Usage
- Here is how the application works.
+ Here is the step by step how to run this application.
  ## Contribution
  Collaborator's name: Koffi Danhounsrou
  GitHub: ![github](https://github.com/koffi.danh)